Mahdad-Baghani/react-es2017/README.md

 const madlibs = `"Oh ${exclamation}!" they said.
                  "I've never seen a ${noun} before!" `
 ```
+- Quiz
+  - Template literals allow you to insert variables into strings
+    - true
+  - Does spread operator syntax always work with objects?
+    - No, it isn't officially part of the ecmascript spec.

 ## Classes
 -`class` is a function that returns a special object that has all these different